tgruwell/SpatialDatabase/README.md

 These are included in spatialdatabase.min.js.

-If you already have these included in your project you can use spatialdatabase.nodepend.min.js.
+If these dependencies are already included in your project you can use spatialdatabase.nodepend.min.js.

 ## MIT License